 Half clinical and half creative, marketing advisory boards let you work both sides of your brain in exciting ways.
 They key is to have members who can do both well.
 The three things you should be looking for in a marketing advisor are marketing experience of their own, an active life outside of work, and experience working as part of a team.

-You want people who have successfully marketed their products and services before.
+You want marketing advisors who have successfully marketed their products and services before.
 Maybe they have a regular blog that drives people to their website?
 Maybe they’re a regular on talk shows and the speaking circuit?
 Maybe you’ve seen their ads in magazines and on billboards and you really like them?

 Bottom line is this: if they’ve successfully marketed themselves, they can add valuable insights into how to market what you have.
 And even if their approach may not be in line with what you’re doing, the fact that they understand how to connect with consumers will help you connect with yours.

 Marketing isn’t about selling.
 It’s about relating.
 And the more life experience someone has, the easier it is for them to relate to more people.
 You want marketing advisors who’ve traveled.
 You want people who have kids.
 You want people with diverse hobbies and it doesn’t matter much what they are.

 If you recruit people who have work in their lives but nothing else, you’ll get a myopic view of your product or service.
 You want a broad view that only life experience can create.